steinwurf/steinwurf-docs/source/score/score-cpp/score_parameters.rst

 - Generation window size
 - Send rate

-These parameters and their function is covered in the following sections.
+These parameters and their function are covered in the following sections.

 Symbol and Generation Size
 --------------------------

 The symbol size defines the size (in bytes) of the data chunks that the score protocol operates on.
-These chunks are denoted symbols because they are treated as mathematical entities within score.
+These chunks are denoted symbols, because they are treated as mathematical entities within score.
 In general, this symbol size should be as big as possible, while staying below the network MTU.
 E.g. for WiFi networks with an MTU of 1500 bytes, a symbol size of roughly 1400 bytes is recommended.
-For low bandwidth streams that requires a low delay, it may be beneficial to lower the symbol size to e.g. 400 bytes.
+For low bandwidth streams that require a low delay, it may be beneficial to lower the symbol size to e.g. 400 bytes.
 This lowers the data delivery delay, as data packets are sent more frequently from the sender, as well as the repair process is triggered more often.